flowchart LR

 | (External) Chance | Innovations, wars, exchange-rate shocks | Y2K opportunity for Indian IT |

-3.12 Summary Comparison of Trade Theories
+4.12 Summary — Major Trade Theories

 | Theory | Author / Year | Core idea |